Tunable-spin-model generation with spin-orbit-coupled fermions in optical lattices: Experimental implementations

-The most promising platform candidates are alkaline earth or earth-like atom experiments, as they provide long-lived optically separated internal clock states and magnetic field insensitivity~\cite{kolkowitz2017soc,Bromley2018,Livi2016}.
-Alternatively, one may emulate these types of spin physics with nuclear-spin states~\cite{Mancini2015} such as hyperfine states within a given manifold where the spin-orbit coupling is implemented via Raman transitions.
+Alternatively, one may emulate these types of spin physics with nuclear-spin states such as hyperfine states within a given manifold where the spin-orbit coupling is implemented via Raman transitions.
 The relevant flux in this case will come from the difference in the overall projection of the two Raman beams, e.g. $\phi = [\cos(\theta_1)- \cos(\theta_2)](2\pi a)/\lambda_{\mathrm{L}}$ with $\theta_1$, $\theta_2$ the angles of the beams to the tunneling axis $\hat{x}$.
+Spontaneous emission effects can be made negligible by detuning further from the intermediate excited state; see Ref.~\cite{Mancini2015} for an example implementation with ultracold $^{87}$Sr using $^{3}P_1$ as an intermediate state.
 Depending on the duration of spin dynamics one wishes to emulate, other atomic platforms such as alkali atoms may also prove useful, especially in regimes near resonance $|U| \approx |\Omega|$ where the spin model still holds, but the timescales are faster.
 There have also been discussions on the use of Lanthanide atoms~\cite{cui2013lanthanide}, which can avoid some of the heating issues typically found in alkali atoms.

 Preparing the desired product initial states is straightforward.
 A product state $\ket{\psi_0^{(Z)}}=\bigotimes_j \ket{\uparrow}_j$ in the dressed basis is trivial to prepare, as it is equal to a product state of all atoms in the bare atomic basis up to an overall phase,